caofanCPU/D8gerAutoCode/README.md

 > [中文说明](./README_CN.md)

 ### Preface
-As JetBrains' said, I believe that you should be use of tools will save you precious hours when you're busing coding.
+As JetBrains' said, I believe that you should be good use of tools will save you precious hours on your busing work.

 I always wonder, "If someone else has already solved the repeating work, why do I need to repeat it too?"

 Well, that's a valid question for my drive to find the repeat parts at daily work and develop this plugin to save my time.

 ### Convention